datacite/cheetoh/README.md

 The ownership model employed by DataCite is based on clients: each identifier is owned by one client.
 Permission to create identifiers is governed by the prefixes that have been assigned to a client by it's DOI Service Provider.
 But once created, permission to subsequently modify an identifier is governed solely by the identifier's ownership.

-Clients in turn are managed DOI service providers, including the assignment of prefixes and users.
+Clients in turn are managed by DOI service providers, including the assignment of prefixes and users to clients.

 ### Identifier status